PhantomUIx/core/README.md

 # Phantom UI

-A truly cross platform GUI toolkit for Zig.
+A truly cross-platform GUI toolkit for Zig.